PACKAGE LEAFLET: INFORMATION FOR THE USER

 Taking Fosfosoda with food and drinks

-People with weakened immune systems and the elderly (65 years and older)
+Weak and elderly patients (65 years and older)

-Please pay special attention to the instructions in the sections “Be especially careful with Fosfosoda” and “If you are taking other medications” as well as the instructions on how to take this medication in section 3 (below).
+Please pay special attention to the instructions in the sections "Be especially careful with Fosfosoda" and "If you are taking other medicines," as well as the instructions on how to take this medicine in section 3 (below).
 You may need special medical supervision.

-Do not drive, operate machinery, or use tools if you feel tired or dizzy, or think you may be dehydrated, after taking Fosfosoda.
-You should stay near a toilet after taking this medication.
+Do not drive, use machinery, or tools if you feel tired, dizzy, or think you may be dehydrated after taking Fosfosoda.
+You should stay near a toilet after taking this medicine.

 Fosfosoda contains sodium

-This medication contains 5000 mg of sodium (main component of table salt/for cooking) in each 45 ml dose.
-This is equivalent to 250% of the recommended daily maximum sodium intake for an adult.
-Patients on low-sodium diets (low-sodium diets) should be aware of the potential harm.
+This medicine contains 5000 mg of sodium (the main component of table salt) per 45 ml dose.
+This is equivalent to 250% of the maximum recommended daily intake of sodium for an adult.
+Patients on low-sodium diets should be aware of the potential harm it can cause.

 Fosfosoda contains ethanol